adam-p/yesterday-i-learned/random.md

 1. Centripetal force is the force acting on the center.
 Centrifugal force is the force acting outward on the flying object.
 1. Creatine, to quote the Internet: "Holy shit, they're not wrong.
 Basically the majority of days are fine, no effects, then all of a sudden I will have a day where I am basically pissing out of my ass."
 1. To get memory protection, you need special ECC RAM.
 [Don't use Btrfs](http://superuser.com/questions/959431/how-to-fix-bit-rot-back-up-strategy) with non-ECC RAM either, because you know it'll try to recover, and recover incorrectly.
+1. Also related to ECC memory, "compared to the sea level, the rate of neutron flux is 3.5 times higher at 1.5 km (...)"
 1. [To start a headless VirtualBox image, hold the shift key while clicking start.](https://forums.virtualbox.org/viewtopic.php?f=6&t=51732)
 1. `m3u8`s are `m3u`s with UTF-8 encoding.
 1. When cooking a steak with cast iron, use oil, and [don't try to move the meat until it comes off the pan by itself](https://youtube.com/watch?feature=youtu.be&v=KLGSLCaksdY).